-Divinity students are allowed, in consultation with their faculty advisors, to take up to two graduate level courses in other departments of Duke University or at other local universities.
-To enroll for Duke classes outside of the Divinity School, students are able to register directly through ACES, though students may need to secure the permission of the instructor and/or department.
-To enroll in a course at another local university, you must complete the interinstitutional approval form available from the Registrar's office website and submit it as indicated in the form.
+Many Divinity students are allowed, in consultation with their academic advisors, to take up to two graduate level courses in other departments of Duke University or at other local universities.
+To enroll in Duke classes outside of the Divinity School, students are able to register directly through DukeHub, though students may need to secure the permission of the instructor and/or department.
+To enroll in a course at another local university, you must complete the interinstitutional approval form available from the University Registrar's office website and submit it as indicated in the form.

-You can use the "Academic Petition for the Grade of Incomplete" form on the Forms page to petition the Associate Dean for Academic Programs to receive a grade of incomplete in a course.
-This petition must be turned in to the registry (108 Gray) on or before the last official day of classes of the semester in question.
-Such permission may be granted when a student, through some circumstances beyond control, such as illness, has been hindered from meeting the course requirements.
+You can use the "Academic Petition for the Grade of Incomplete" form on the Forms page to petition the academic dean to receive a grade of incomplete in a course.
+This petition must be completed on or before the buisiness day of a reading period of the term in question.
+Such permission may be granted when a student, through some circumstances beyond their control, such as illness, has been hindered from meeting the course requirements.
 Adjudication of the petition will rest with the associate dean and the instructor concerned.
-An incomplete becomes either an F or a permanent incomplete unless it is removed through completion of assigned work by the following dates: for incompletes incurred in Fall semester courses, February 1; for incompletes incurred in Spring semester courses, September 1; and for incompletes incurred in Summer semester courses, October 1.
+An incomplete becomes either an F or a permanent incomplete unless it is removed through completion of assigned work by the following dates: for incompletes incurred in Fall courses, February 1; for incompletes incurred in Spring courses, September 1; and for incompletes incurred in Summer courses, October 1.

 Please use the "Advanced Placement Form" on the Forms page to make your request.